city41/neosdconv/README.md

 The output path is something like `./mygame.neo`.

 For example: `neosdconv -i ./romFiles -o ./mygame.neo -n 'My Cool Game' -g BeatEmUp -y 2018 -m city41`

+## How to Convert a Commercial ROM

+Beware, most commercial ROMs won't convert correct, see status above.

+Just unzip the ROM into a directory, then use that directory as the input

 ## Goals